opensheetmusicdisplay/opensheetmusicdisplay/README.md

 Available as [NPM module](https://www.npmjs.com/package/opensheetmusicdisplay), can be used with plain javascript or module managers like webpack.
 [Detailed instructions in our Wiki](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/wiki/Getting-Started) If you have further technical questions, you can leave a comment in [our Discussions section](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/discussions/950), browse through our [Issues](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/issues?&q=is%3Aissue) or, [open a new issue](https://github.com/opensheetmusicdisplay/opensheetmusicdisplay/issues/new/choose) (if it's a simple question with a simple answer, it may be moved to Discussions).

+## Sponsor OSMD

+Sadly free isn’t sustainable on its own.
+To keep on improving and developing Open Sheet Music Display we need your support.
+Your monthly sponsorship subscription - especially if you are already actively using OSMD - would mean everything to us - it’s a stable way that would enable us to continue our work, improve and bugfix Open Sheet Music Display.
+New features currently in the making are:
+* OSMD Audio Player
+* Transposing Plugin
+* Annotations (Add custom text, music symbols, etc. to the score and export to and import from XML)

+And there are other ways to contribute to the community - we plan on starting a blog & a newsletter and share our knowledge.
+We encourage our sponsors to bring up their desired features and pitch blog post ideas.
+Additionally, our awesome sponsors get awesome perks, like early access to features like the Audio Player, or a postcard from Vienna.
+Check them out at our [GitHub sponsors page](https://github.com/sponsors/opensheetmusicdisplay).

 Brought to you by [PhonicScore](https://phonicscore.com/) (Creators of [PracticeBird for iOS](https://itunes.apple.com/us/app/practice-bird-pro/id1253492926?ls=1&mt=8) and [Android (formerly PhonicScore)](https://play.google.com/store/apps/details?id=phonicscore.phonicscore_lite))<br>